Mass media in Peru: Censorship

 In the 1992 Constitution of Peru, any action prohibiting the dissemination of the press is illegal and a criminal offense.
 Attacks on journalists through judicial acts are frequent, however, especially by powerful and wealthy entities.
-Defamation is a criminal offense in Peru and individuals often accuse jornalists of this offense in censorship attempts.
+Defamation is a criminal offense in Peru and individuals often accuse journalists of this offense in censorship attempts.

 Into the 2010s, violence and death threats against press workers saw media freedom decline in Peru.
 Freedom House described Peru as "partially free" in their Freedom of the Press 2017 report.
 Verbal attacks against press workers by politicians increased into the 2020s, with far-right groups in Peru being documented attacking journalists by Reporters Without Borders.
 Allegations of self-censorship among mainstream media occurred during the 2021 elections, with the Knight Center for Specialized Journalism reporting on possible collaboration of the media with Keiko Fujimori's electoral campaign.

 In January 2022, Judge Jesús Vega found an author, his book's publisher and the director of the publisher guilty of defamation for their book investigating multimillionaire César Acuña, with the judge arguing that certain allegations lack sufficient sources and fining the entities $100,000, with the funds being awarded to Acuña.
 According to journalists, this created a dangerous precedent for press freedom since Vega suggested that sources used by press workers must be approved by an authority figure.